ibm-cloud-docs/account/enterprise-tutorial.md

 ## Step 7.
 Assign users in child accounts access to create resources
 {: #users_create_resources}
+{: step}

 Before you begin, make sure that you switch to the account where you want to create the resource.
 In this case, switch to the *Print* account.
 If you want users in your account to create resources from the catalog and assign them to a resource group, you must assign two types of access policies.
-* Assign one access policy with Viewer role or higher on the resource group.
+* Assign one access policy with viewer role or higher on the resource group.
-* Assign one access policy with Editor or Administrator role on the service.
+* Assign one access policy with editor or administrator role on the service.

 Complete the following steps to assign the required access:

-1. Go to **Manage** > **Access (IAM)**, and select **Users**.
+1. In the console, go to **Manage** > **Access (IAM)**, and select **Users**.
-2. Select a user name from the list.
+2. Click the user's name from the list.
 3. Click **Access policies > Assign access**.
-4. Click **Assign access within a resource group**.
+4. Select the service that you want to assign the user access to.
+    * If you want the user to be able to create any service, select **All Identity and Access enabled services**.
+    * If you want to assign the user access to a specific service, select it from the list.
 5. Select the resource group that you want to assign the user access to.
-6. Select the Viewer role or higher on the resource group.
+6. Select the region.
-7. Select the service that you want to assign the user access to.
+7. Select the viewer role or higher from the list of platform access roles.
-  * If you want the user to be able to provision any service, select **All services**.
-  * If you want to assign the user specific access, select a service from the list.
-The user has access only to the service selected.
-8. Select the Editor or Administrator role.
+8. (Optional) Select the reader role or higher from the list of service access roles.
+6. Select the viewer role or higher from the list of resource group access roles.
-9. Click **Assign**.
+7. Click **Add**.
+8. Review the access summary, and click **Assign**.

 ## Step 8.
 View usage from all accounts
 {: #usage_tutorial}
+{: step}

 1. Log in to the Example Corp enterprise account.
 2. Go to **Manage > Billing and usage**, and select **Usage**.